-This amendment replaces the bill and is the majority report of the Joint Standing Committee on Criminal Justice and Public Safety.
-The amendment adds an emergency preamble and clause and creates the State Board of Corrections whose purpose is to develop and implement a unified correctional system.
+The amendment adds emergency preamble and creates the State Board of Corrections whose purpose is to develop and implement a unified correctional system.
 The State Board of Corrections is directed to work with the counties, the Department of Corrections, the Legislature and other stakeholders and interested parties in the criminal justice system to coordinate and oversee a cost-efficient correctional system within the State that promotes and supports the use of evidence-based practices.
+Specifically the State Board of Corrections duties include the following.